 Katrin leads on the research and writing of the Panel’s reports and briefing papers and works with the members of the Panel to ensure strategically delivered expert advice to African and European governments towards meeting the ambitious goals under the African Union Agenda 2063, the Malabo Declaration and the Sustainable Development Goals (SDGs).
 She is the lead author of several of the Malabo Montpellier Panel reports, various briefing papers, and other technical publications.

 Previously, Katrin worked as Policy and Research Officer with the Montpellier Panel (the Malabo Montpellier Panel's predecessor) based at Imperial College London.

-Katrin also holds the MSc Public Management and Governance from the London School of Economics and Political Science (LSE), a BA in European Studies from Maastricht University in the Netherlands and spent a semester at the Bosphorus University in Istanbul, Turkey.
+She holds a PhD from Imperial College London in Environmental Research and Policy, an MSc in Public Management and Governance from the London School of Economics and Political Science (LSE), and a BA in European Studies from Maastricht University in the Netherlands.
+She also spent a semester at the Bosphorus University in Istanbul, Turkey.